enormandeau/snplift/README.md

 good alignment was found are transferred to the coordinates of a new reference genome.

+Optionaly, if `CORRECT_VCF` is set to `1`, column 3 of the VCF containing locus IDs will be recomputed from columns 1 and 2, alleles for loci that map in the reverse orientation in the new genome will be reverse complemented, and only one locus will be retain if multiple loci map in the same position.

-Optionally, if `CHECK_COLLINEARITY` is set to `1` a collinearity figure in .eps and .pdf formats is produced.
+Optionally, if `CHECK_COLLINEARITY` is set to `1`, a collinearity figure in .eps and .pdf formats is produced.

 Optionally, if `SKIP_VISUALIZATION` is set to `0`, a figure showing some of the features used for filtering the alignments is produced.
 This is used mainly for